Richard D. "Sonny" Taylor

 Feb.
 12, 1935 - March 11, 2023

-A Celebration of Life service will be held at Crain Funeral Home, 135 West Vienna Street, Anna, IL on March 25, 2023.
+A celebration of life service will be held at Crain Funeral Home, 135 W. Vienna Street, Anna, IL on March 25, 2023.
 Visitation will begin at 1 p.m. and the service will follow at 2 p.m.
 All attending are welcome to share their memories of Richard.
 Following the service, burial will take place at Zion Cemetery, Ozark.

 Arrangements have been entrusted to Crain Funeral Home.
 To view the full obit, please visit www.crainsonline.com.